 Quick Start Guide¶

-This guide will teach you how to convert a cPanel shared-hosting server to an optimized high-performance cPanel + LiteSpeed server.
+This guide will teach you how to replace Apache, and convert a cPanel shared-hosting server to an optimized high-performance cPanel + LiteSpeed server.

 Obtain a License¶

 Visit the LiteSpeed store to obtain a license.

 You can get a Free Starter License if you are planning to host only a single domain and have a physical server with less than 2GB RAM.
 Other licenses may also be purchased from the same link.
 If you are looking for a trial license and have a server with more than 2GB RAM and multiple domains, you can learn more here.

 If you need help with choosing a license, please see our licensing documentation.

 Verify Root Access¶